The following are a collection of questions regarding democracy.

 Representative Democracy is not representative.
 One can agree with the ideology of a political party on some things but not on others; however, by voting for that party he accepts everything that they put forward.
 In Direct Democracy the voter decides on each issue separately, therefore each result is completely representative of the people.

-Moreover, today’s voter abstain rates in most nations are more than 40%.
+In fact, today’s voter abstain rates in most nations are more than 30%.
 Add to this the fact that the party that is eventually elected often gets under 40% of the votes cast.
-That means that ultimately the political party that wins the elections is voted by a “majority” of 20% of the nation’s population, with 80% not supporting that party.
+That means that ultimately the political party that wins the elections is voted by a “majority” of less than 30% of the nation’s population, with 70% not supporting that party.
 That is clearly the exact opposite of representation.

 - The people propose and decide everything.
 Politicians, lobbying and corruption will dictate the future no more.